sap-tutorials/Tutorials/tutorials/abap-extensibility-cbo-ui-generation/abap-extensibility-cbo-ui-generation.md

 ---
-title: Create the UI for a custom business object
+title: Create the UI for a Custom Business Object
 description: Create an own application based on a Custom Business Object and a Custom Catalog Extension
 primary_tag: topic>abap-extensibility
 tags: [  tutorial>beginner, topic>abap-extensibility, topic>cloud, products>sap-s-4hana ]